hashicorp/katakoda/consul-secure-on-kubernetes/step2.md

 Inspect the output and observe that the traffic is in cleartext.
 Note the UDP operations.
 These entries are the gossip protocol at work.
 This proves that gossip encryption is not enabled.

+Next we’re going to show how RPC communication–how Consul makes API calls between clients and servers–also is occurring in plaintext